hexacta/HexactaLabs-NET/actividades1.md

         {
             Id = this.Id,
             Name = this.Name,
-            ReleaseDate = this.ReleaseDate,
+            ReleaseDate = this.ReleaseDate.Value,
             Plot = this.Plot,
             CoverLink = this.CoverLink,
-            Runtime = this.Runtime,
+            Runtime = this.Runtime.Value,
             Genres = this.Genres
         };
     }